Incoming Erasmus Students

 Durham International office will manage your Erasmus Exchange programme application and will liaise with the respective department.
 They will send you all the information that you need prior to your arrival and will also offer help and advice with registration and accommodation, especially during the Induction week.

-Melissa SCHUESSLER is the Study Abroad and Exchanges officer.
-For more information, please visit the International Office website: http://www.dur.ac.uk/international.office/ and look especially at the ECTS Guide for incoming students
+For more information, please visit the International Office website: https://www.dur.ac.uk/international.office/ and look especially at the ECTS Guide for incoming students

 ARRIVAL AND INDUCTION